graphql-java/java-dataloader/README.md

 asynchronous logic by invoking functions on separate threads in an event loop, as explained [in this post](http://stackoverflow.com/a/19823583/3455094) on StackOverflow.

-Now in NodeJS generates so-call 'ticks' in which queued functions are dispatched for execution, and Facebook `DataLoader` uses the `nextTick()` function in NodeJS to _automatically_ dequeue load requests and send them to the batch execution function for processing.
+NodeJS generates so-call 'ticks' in which queued functions are dispatched for execution, and Facebook `DataLoader` uses the `nextTick()` function in NodeJS to _automatically_ dequeue load requests and send them to the batch execution function for processing.

-And here there is an **IMPORTANT DIFFERENCE** compared to how _this_ data loader operates!!
+And here there is an **IMPORTANT DIFFERENCE** compared to how `java-dataloader` operates!!

 In NodeJS the batch preparation will not affect the asynchronous processing behaviour in any way.
 It will just prepare batches in 'spare time' as it were.

-This is different in Java as you will actually _delay_ the execution of your load requests, until the moment where you make a call to `dataLoader.dispatch()` in comparison to when you would just handle futures directly.
+This is different in Java as you will actually _delay_ the execution of your load requests, until the moment where you make a call to `dataLoader.dispatch()`.

 Does this make Java `DataLoader` any less useful than the reference implementation?
 We would argue this is not the case, and there are also gains to this different mode of operation: